 This page lists the features that are closely related to the hardware:

-The display contrast is adjustable via the menu (setting will also be saved).
+The display contrast is adjustable via the menu, and the setting will be saved.

 The display backlight can be configured to “always off”, “always on” or “automatic”.
 In the latter case, the light will be active for 15 s after pressing a key or after the computer has made its move.
 In analysis mode, a new search depth triggers the backlight for 30 s.
 Besides, there is a dedicated light key which will switch on the light for 30 s, also while the computer is thinking.
 The exception is when the batteries are already low, then the backlight is not available.